Seongnam

-Seongnam, the first planned city in Korea's history, was conceived during the era of President Park Chung-Hee for the purpose of industrializing the nation by concentrating electronic, textile, and petrochemical facilities there during the 1970s and 1980s.
-The city featured a network of roads, to Seoul and other major cities, from the early 1970s on.
+Seongnam, one of the foremost planned cities in South Korean history, was conceived during the era of President Park Chung Hee for the purpose of industrializing the nation by concentrating electronic, textile, and petrochemical facilities there during the 1970s and 1980s.
+The city featured a network of roads, to Seoul and other major cities like Gwangju, Gyeonggi, from the early 1970s on.
 Today, Seongnam has merged with the metropolitan network of Seoul.
-Bundang, one of the districts in Seongnam, was developed in the 1990s.

-To accelerate the dispersion of Seoul's population to its suburbs and relieve the congested Seoul metropolitan area, the Korean government has provided stimulus packages to large public corporations and private companies to be headquartered in the Bundang district.
-Bundang-gu is now home to prominent companies such as KT (formerly Korea Telecom).

-In recent years, a movement to have Seongnam designated a metropolitan city capable of governing itself has arisen.
+Seongnam has also served as a "test bed" of South Korea's urban planning history.
+Bundang, one of the successful new town projects in the country, has been settled in the southern half of Seongnam since 1991.

 The city is also home to K League football club Seongnam FC.